polderknowledge/parsy/proposed/panel.md

 ## Requirements

-- It must be possible to style the component in any way one likes.
+- It MUST be possible to style the component in any way one likes.
-- The panel component must have three sections, a header, a body and a footer.
+- The panel component MUST at least have a body section.
+- The panel component MAY HAVE an optional header section.
+- It MUST be possible to add options to the panel header.
+This way it becomes possible to add tabs or icons on the right side of the panel header.
+- The panel component MAY HAVE an optional footer section.
 - The component is a static component so no interaction is required.
-- It must be possible to add options to the panel header.
-This way it becomes possible to add tabs or icons on the right side of the panel header.

 # Case studies